Tentative Schedule of Events for Friday, October 20, 2017

 4:15 p.m.
 Whitman College Cycling Club invites you to join them for a 60 to 90 minute ride; group might be divided up into different rides based on ability level, and there's a possible stop at a local coffee shop following the rides.
 Participants will need to provide their own bicycles, helmets, etc. Rentals are available at Allegro Cyclery on Main Street.
 Meeting in front of Reid Campus Center.

 4:30-6 p.m.
 Faculty/ Parent Social.
 Mingle with some faculty members from a variety of departments.
 Parents only.
 Wine, beer and other refreshments will be served.
 Baker Center.

-5-6 p.m.
-“Fridays at 5” Hillel-Shalom Shabbat Reception.
+5-5:30 p.m.
+"Fridays at 5" Hillel-Shalom Shabbat Reception.
 Meet other Hillel-Shalom students and parents as you welcome Shabbat by lighting candles and eating freshly baked challah.
-If you are able, please RSVP to Sabra Jaffe at firstname.lastname@example.org.
+If you are able, please RSVP to Rachel Leiter at email@example.com.
 Spiritual Activities Room, Prentiss Hall, Room 10, on the bottom floor.

 5:30-7 p.m.
 Dinner in Prentiss Dining Hall.
 Family members are invited to enjoy their student’s dining experience ($13 for adults, $7 for children 6-12 and free for children 5 and under).

-7-9:30 p.m.
+7-9:00 p.m.
 Whitman Sampler Concert.
-Enjoy performances by the Whitman Chorale and Chamber Singers (directed by Riikka Pietilainen-Caffrey), Orchestra (directed by Paul Luongo), Wind Ensemble (directed by Gary Gemberling) and Jazz Band (directed by Doug Scarborough).
+Enjoy performances by the Whitman Chorale and Chamber Singers (directed by Riikka Pietilainen-Caffrey), Orchestra (directed by Paul Luongo), Wind Ensemble (directed by Gary Gemberling), Jazz Ensemble I (directed by Doug Scarborough), and Jazz Ensemble II (directed by Gary Gemberling).
 Cordiner Hall.